DeuterGraves/99_bottles_oop/lib/code_along_notes.md

 ### 1.2.3 Comparing Solutions
 https://github.com/seattlerb/flog flog sounds like an interesting code evaluation tool - based on ABC method - Assignments, Branches, and Conditionals.

+## Chapter 2:

+### 2.2: Writing the First Test

+"Despite its apparent import, the choice you make here" [regarding: the choice of what to test first.]

+- consider the problem
+- sketch out an overall plan
+- pick a starting place and get going

+In writing the test, they considered the API that might be created and felt it might have:
+- verse(n) return lyrics for verse with bottle count `n`
+- verses(a, b) return lyrics for verses a-b
+- song return lyrics for the whole song.

+**HOT TIP**
+- Ruby programmers by convention use `_` to "name" an unused argument.
+It will let you create a method that takes an argument without determining what that argument should be so that you can proceed in TDD and get a new test failure to move forward with.

+### 2.4: Tolerating Duplication

+"As tests get more specific, code should become more generic"

+- code becomes more generic by becoming more abstract.
+- DRYing out code can make it more abstract

+Pluralization is a red herring - it seems important, because you have incomplete information

+count how many times the word "bottle" (incl "bottles") occurs - the fact that it appears so often signals there's an underlying concept that's not yet been unearthed.

+- making once instance of "bottle" abstract (so that it can toggle pluralization) makes it harder to see how all the instances of it are similiar.

+Questions to ask when modifying/DRYing out code:
+- Does the change I'm contemplating make the code harder to understand?
+Be suspicious of any change that muddies the water - this suggests an insufficient understanding of the problem
+- What is the future cost of doing nothing now?
+Some changes cost the same if they're made now or later - if it doesn't impact the cost - delay making the change - waiting saves you money
+- When will the future arrive, or how soon will I get more information?
+It's better to tolerate duplication than to anticipate the wrong abstraction.

+"Subsequent tests, or future requirements, will provide the exact information necessary to improve the code.|

+(Stark conditional is a version that creates 2 verse blocks - one for the 2 bottles verse and a second for 99-3 - with an if/else deciding which to run)

+Stark conditional is deemed the better of the two because it doesn't abstract anything yet.

+What's interesting is - do you really know that you don't know everything you need to know about the problem even at this point?
+I guess the idea is - get all the tests passing first, then clean up the code.

+### 2.5: Hewing to the Plan

+"Shameless Green is optimised to be straightforward and intention-reavealing - it doesn't much concern itself with changeability

+**Before committing to abstractions:**
+- maximise your understanding of the problem
+- unearth _all_ available infomration